In this post you’re going to learn how to access the index

 Summary

-So, that’s it - how to access the current array element in Angular’s NgFor directive.
+So, that’s how to access the current array index with the Angular NgFor directive.
 It’s helpful to uncover things like this, especially given the previous ways to access the index

 Use the typical *ngFor